-of backtracked trajectories for drought, median rainfall, and extreme rainfall events in winter are given in Fig. 8.
-The dry event was selected at random from the days in which no rainfall fell in the selected region, and the column has been taken from above a random pixel near the centre; the five-day back trajectories are given in Fig. 8(a).
-Here, there is a clear pattern: almost all of the trajectories originate from the upper troposphere and have subsided from in or near the subtropical westerly jet, the others from the dry lower-mid troposphere over the Arabian peninsula.
+We shall start by looking at a handful of case studies, separated by season and precipitation.
+First, examples of backtracked trajectories for drought, median rainfall, and extreme rainfall events in winter are given in Fig. 8.
+The dry event was selected at random from the days in which no rainfall fell in the selected region, and the column has been taken from above a random pixel near the center; the 5-day back trajectories are given in Fig. 8a.
+Here, there is a clear pattern: almost all of the trajectories originate from the upper troposphere and have subsided from in or near the subtropical westerly jet, the others from the dry lower to midtroposphere over the Arabian Peninsula.

-Taking the median value of all raining pixels across the ERA-I/APHRODITE overlap period (1979-2007) in the Hindustan box gives us the location and time of the case study median event, shown in Fig. 8(b).
-There are some strong similarities with the dry case, the presence of descent from the jet - this and the dry case both sit to the relative right of a jet exit, and the latter also to the relative left of a subsequent entrance - and some mid-/lower-tropospheric air coming from over Arabia; however, there are also a handful of parcels coming from the boundary layer off the coast of Oman, which bring the moisture necessary for precipitation.
+Taking the median value of all raining pixels across the ERA-I/APHRODITE overlap period (1979-2007) in the Hindustan box gives us the location and time of the case study median event, shown in Fig. 8b.
+There are some strong similarities with the dry case, the presence of descent from the jet-this and the dry case both sit to the relative right of a jet exit, and the latter also to the relative left of a subsequent entrance-and some mid-to lower-tropospheric air coming from over Arabia; however, there are also a handful of parcels coming from the boundary layer off the coast of Oman, which bring the moisture necessary for precipitation.

-The pixel with the highest standardised precipitation index was selected as the wet case, and is shown in Fig. 8(c).
-This is rather different than the previous two cases, and is characterised by some boundary layer parcels from the vicinity of the Persian Gulf, but also a cyclonic disturbance bringing in northerlies and resulting in substantial mid-/lower tropospheric convergence.
-Corroboration with the database of Hunt et al. (2017) indicates that there was indeed a passing western disturbance during this event.
+The pixel with the highest standardized precipitation index was selected as the wet case, and is shown in Fig. 8c.
+This is rather different than the previous two cases, and is characterized by some boundary layer parcels from the vicinity of the Persian Gulf, but also a cyclonic disturbance bringing in northerlies and resulting in substantial mid-/lower-tropospheric convergence.
+Corroboration with the database of Hunt et al. (2018) indicates that there was indeed a passing western disturbance during this event.